mthiebaux/D3JSdemo/README.md

 ## D3 Web Visualization

 Using D3.js open source visualization tools, the resulting graph is displayed interactively within the web page.
-Each page refresh generates a new graph with the same properties.
+Each *restart* generates a new graph with the same properties.
 Each node can be touched and dragged around, rearranging the spatial configuration using force calculations (global gravitation and local repulsion).
-By "massaging" the layout, you can coerce it to relax and spread out, highlighting hidden structure.
+By "massaging" the layout, one can coerce it to relax, exposing hidden structure.
+The slider controls the random mutation rate, and the graph evolves.

+Knowing almost nothing about *SVG* tags and D3 visualization development, I set out by examining a dozen or more code examples demonstrating a variety of functionality.
+I then proceeded to migrate those examples from their v3 and v4 syntax into the latest v7, which is not backward compatible.
+Finally, I stress tested the results with a scalable, high performance set of operations, of some interest to graph theorists.